DATABASE_URL on Render: Internal vs External and Why It Matters More Than You Think

 The Broader Pattern — Private Networking Between Services

 The three decisions that matter: Use the Internal Database URL in your backend service.
 Normalize the URL scheme for SQLAlchemy before it gets used.
 Remove the 0.0.0.0/0 IP rule and only add your specific IP temporarily when you need admin access.
-These aren't complex changes — each one takes under a minute — but together they move your database configuration from "works" to "works correctly and securely."
+Together they move your database configuration from "works" to "works correctly and securely."

 Comments